pi-lar/neuropil/doc/source/ngizerodiscovery.rst

   filter to purge old information from their cache.

-- travelling messages with content re-juvenate the "age" and further strengthen cache entries.
+- travelling messages with content rejuvenate the "age" and further strengthen cache entries.
   This will result in a dynamic establishment of delivery trees across the overlay network.
-  Each delivery tree is completely independant from the base topology!
+  Each delivery tree is completely independent from the base topology!
 The discovery of content channels would work in mesh / radio networks as well as in connection based systems.